s-rithu020/M3_Wiper-Control-System/5_Report/README.md

 * The ignition point is taken as the pushbutton as well.
 * The car starts when the key is inserted into the ignition and turned to ACC.
 This operation is assumed as the long-press of the pushbutton.
 * Subsquent presses of the pushbutton will be used for controlling the speed on the wiper blades.
-* The car is considered turned off when the pushbutton is long-pressed again.
+* The car is considered turned off when the pushbutton is pressed again.

 ### Objectives:
-* When the pushbutton is long-pressed for two seconds, the car will start and the Red LED on the microcontroller will turn ON and stays in that state.
+* When the pushbutton is pressed, the car will start and the Red LED on the microcontroller will turn ON and stays in that state.
 * When the pushbutton is pressed next, the Blue, Green and Orange LEDs turn on, one at a time, at slow speed.
 * When the pushbutton is pressed for the second time, the speed of the three LEDs increases to medium speed.
 * When the pushbutton is pressed for the third time, the speed of the three LEDs increases to fast speed.
-* At the fourth press of the pushbutton, all three LEDs turn off.
+* At the fourth press of the pushbutton, the three LEDs light up anti-clockwise and turn off.
-* To turn off the car, the pushbutton is long-pressed again, which turns off the Red LED.
+* To turn off the car, the pushbutton is pressed again, which turns off the Red LED.

 ### Features:
 * The speed of the wipers can be controlled with the push of a button.